Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Why Go

 Yoyogi Park is where Tokyo's larger hanami parties happen.
 Huge lawns, plenty of space for groups, and a lively atmosphere that leans festive.
-People bring grills, speakers, and full picnic spreads.
-Less quiet contemplation, more gathering with friends under the cherry trees.
+People bring picnic spreads, speakers, and gather with friends.
+Less quiet contemplation, more celebrating under the cherry trees.

-The park sits just a short walk from Harajuku Station, and the food stalls during peak bloom add to the festival energy.
-If you want the social side of hanami, groups laughing, music playing, people toasting under the blossoms, this is the hanami spot.
+The park sits just a short walk from Harajuku Station, and the food stalls that often appear during peak bloom add to the festival energy.
+If you want the social side of hanami (groups laughing, music playing, people toasting under the blossoms), this is the spot.

 Groups gathered under cherry blossoms at Yoyogi Park